Skip to main content

 Contextual menu

 Plain Markdown and /llms.txt help tools find content.
-The next problem is getting the page you are reading into an assistant or agent without retyping or fragile copy-paste.
-The contextual menu exists for that handoff: one place, at the top of every page, to treat the current doc as grounding context—whether you paste Markdown into a chat, open the same page in an external LLM app, or connect your editor to Prove’s hosted tooling.
-From that menu you can:
+The harder part is getting the page you are reading into an assistant or agent without fragile copy-paste.
+The contextual menu at the top of each page is where you turn the current doc into grounding context: copy text, open Markdown, or connect to assistants and editor tooling.

 The Prove Model Context Protocol (MCP) exposes tools that AI agents can use to search Prove’s documentation and read full pages from a virtual documentation filesystem.